guenchi/industria/README.md

-Industria is a collection of portable R6RS Scheme libraries for cryptography (AES, HMAC, SHA-1, SHA-2, RSA, DSA, ECDSA, etc.), zlib/xz decompression, Off-The-Record messaging, bytevector pack/unpack syntax, TLS connections via custom binary ports, Secure Shell, and a few more things.
+Industria is a collection of portable R6RS Scheme libraries for cryptography (AES, HMAC, SHA-1, SHA-2, RSA, DSA, ECDSA, etc.), zlib/xz decompression, Off-The-Record messaging, TLS connections via custom binary ports, Secure Shell, and a few more things.

 The assembler, disassembler and binary format libraries have been moved to the [machine-code](https://github.com/weinholt/machine-code)